Last updated July 20, 2026 — pricing and features re-verified

 cl!pme

-Best overall for Kick — the only live clipper
+Best overall for Kick — the only verified live clipper

-Two things no competitor here does.
-It's the only Kick-native clipper that automatically cuts ranked clips from the live HLS feed during the broadcast — no clip button, no voice command, no waiting for the VOD — and it's built for IRL & Just Chatting, scoring chat energy and on-cam reaction where gaming-tuned tools have nothing to detect.
-On VOD it's fast too: in a measured benchmark a 10-hour stream produced ~50 ranked clips in about 5 minutes (real-world varies with stream length, queue and plan).
-Every candidate is ranked on an 18-signal engine — chat spikes, audio, on-cam reaction, the payoff — not a single proxy like loudness or the transcript.
+Two things no competitor here manages.
+As of July 2026 it's the only Kick clipper we've been able to verify cutting ranked clips straight off the live HLS feed while the broadcast is still running — no clip button, no voice command, no waiting on the VOD — and it's built for IRL & Just Chatting, reading the crowd's energy where gaming-tuned tools have nothing to lock onto.
+It's quick on VOD as well: on a measured benchmark a 10-hour stream came back as ~50 ranked clips in about 5 minutes (real-world varies with stream length, queue and plan).
+Every candidate is scored across 18 proprietary signals — chat velocity among them — rather than one blunt proxy like loudness or the transcript.

 Free beta · Pro $29/moStart clipping free →